ggunay/Flexible-HTTP-header-Fuzzer/README.md

 # Flexible HTTP Header Fuzzing

 This Python script is designed for performing HTTP request fuzzing against a specified IP address.
 It allows you to fuzz various HTTP headers and values in your request (with your exploit) to test the behavior of a target web server.
+Ideal for testing if a fix really fixes the vulnerability.

 ## Prerequisites